alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/audios/2026/2026-05-19-is-the-story-of-the-spiders-web-at-cave-thawr-authentic.md

 - ibn-uthaymeen
 link: https://binothaimeen.net/s/niUoz62m
 mp3: https://sounds.binothaimeen.net/storage/uploads/ftawamp3/od_229_05.mp3
-summary: The story of the spider and the dove having occurred when the Prophet ﷺ hid in the Cave of Thawr is unauthentic.
+summary: "The story of the spider and the dove having occurred when the Prophet \uFDFA\
+  \ hid in the Cave of Thawr is unauthentic."
 lang: en
 translation: true
 muftis: